Olympic National Park Day Trip (Best 1-Day Itineraries!)

 TIP: Stop at Hoodsport Coffee for ice cream if the timing works out.
 There’s a reason there’s usually a line here!

-Olympic National Park Destinations NOT Recommended for a Day Trip
+Olympic Destinations NOT Recommended for a Day Trip

 Traveling from Seattle, I recommend skipping the destinations below unless they are bucket list destinations.